Bridging the Gap Between Patient-specific and Patient-independent Seizure Prediction via Knowledge Distillation: Introduction

 Epilepsy is a disease where the time span of actual clinically relevant behavioral symptoms is meager compared to the time span of subjects' daily life.
 Approximately less than 0.05\% of day-to-day time patients are suffering from actual seizure onset \cite{freestone2017forward}.
 Due to the low occurrence frequency nature of seizure onset and patient noncompliance, patient-specific epilepsy data might not fully cover all seizure-generating mechanisms for the individual patient during a limited recording period.
 Consequently, patient-specific models are usually overfitted to the limited training data (observed seizure-generating mechanisms) with poor generalization ability to new data (unseen seizure-generating mechanisms).
 This explains the poor prediction performance when applying patient-specific models on some individual patients.

 Since manual labeling of sufficient training data for epilepsy seizures is often prohibitive, for a patient short of labeled data, there is strong motivation to build effective classifiers that can leverage rich labeled data from other patients.
 Some research endeavors have been made to utilize more patient data to study patient-independent models using pooled patient data for either epilepsy detection \cite{turner2014deep}\cite{9441235}\cite{YANG2020103671}\cite{7527433} or prediction \cite{9347465}.
-Despite different efforts of making patient-independent models possible, all results show that patient-independent models always perform worse than patient-specific models.
-The problem arises that how could we solve the dilemma where using patient-specific data is insufficient for modeling complex seizure-generating mechanisms variation while using pooled patient data suffers from bio-marker inconsistency across patients.
+Despite different efforts of making patient-independent models possible, Roy \textit{et al.~\cite{roy2019deep} pointed out that patient-specific models often outperform patient-independent models by investigating works that incorporate both training schemes.} The problem arises that how could we solve the dilemma where using patient-specific data is insufficient for modeling complex seizure-generating mechanisms variation while using pooled patient data suffers from bio-marker inconsistency across patients.